 On a sunnier note, more and more executive leaders are getting it.
-In fact, the 2022 Economist Impact global study, sponsored by Iron Mountain, reports that only 26% of CEOs are not involved in resilience efforts, which means the 74% in the know are rolling up their sleeves and revising their resiliency playbooks, understanding that major disruptions can happen at any moment.
+In fact, the 2022 Economist Impact global study, sponsored by Iron Mountain, reports that only 26% of CEOs are not involved in resilience efforts, which means the 74% in the know are rolling up their sleeves and revising their resilience playbooks, understanding that major disruptions can happen at any moment.

 Companies that invest in resilience and continue to stay the course will see their investment pay off over time because that strategy will enable them to respond quickly and efficiently to incidents as they occur.

 True.
-You can’t predict the future, but you can use existing KPIs or KRIs to help anticipate the potential impact that disruptions may have on your organization.
+You can’t predict the future, but you can use existing KPIs or KRIs to help anticipate the potential impact that disruptions may have on your organisation.
 This way, cross-functional teams can see how resilience directly affects their group or line of business.
-You can also hold up your organization’s traditional metrics for measuring success and performance (EBITDA, bookings, customer satisfaction, employee retention, investor activities, etc.) against how resilience may be interpreted from them.
+You can also hold up your organisation’s traditional metrics for measuring success and performance (EBITDA, bookings, customer satisfaction, employee retention, investor activities, etc.) against how resilience may be interpreted from them.

 Camp one is very much “Act Now!”
 Create whatever efficiencies necessary to fast-track new paths to profit.
-Basically, from a short-term operational standpoint, anything that a) somewhat aligns with shifting business priorities and b) immediately impacts the bottom line … goes.
+Basically, from a short-term operational standpoint, anything that a) somewhat aligns with shifting business priorities and b) immediately impacts the bottom line…goes.

 Then there’s the more future-focused, proactive group of campers who have a bigger, typically more costly, vision around long-term resilience strategies.
 And they don’t want dead end stop-gaps or disruptive network Band-Aids getting in the way.